-The patent pending wall-plate gets its power from the Receiver via the same UTP cable and for convenience integrates a USB hub with two USB ports.
+The patented wall-plate gets its power from the Receiver via the same UTP cable and for convenience integrates a USB hub with two USB ports.
 The plug-and-play extender does not require driver installation and is compatible with all PCs, MACs, and Android devices.

 High resolution, press-quality image of the product is available here.